jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 2. Run:

     ```
-    mvn install
+    mvn install -DskipTests
     ```

 The first time you do this it may take quite a while.
-Maven is downloading everything it needs to run Alfresco in an embedded Tomcat server along with your custom content model.
+Maven is downloading everything it needs to compile and package the project.

-In this version of the SDK you may see some stack traces.
-That's because Maven is running integration tests using the embedded Tomcat server and there are some known issues with the Tomcat shutdown hooks.
-If you scroll up a bit you should see that the integration tests passed.

-If you want to run without the tests, run:

-    mvn install -DskipTests=true

 If everything goes as expected you should see:

     [INFO] ------------------------------------------------------------------------
     [INFO] BUILD SUCCESS
     [INFO] ------------------------------------------------------------------------
-    [INFO] Total time: 1:38.455s
+    [INFO] Total time: 1.465 s
-    [INFO] Finished at: Wed Jan 22 12:55:48 CST 2014
+    [INFO] Finished at: 2019-02-11T13:22:29-06:00
-    [INFO] Final Memory: 38M/203M
+    [INFO] Final Memory: 25M/501M
     [INFO] ------------------------------------------------------------------------

 If you get a build failure, it is time to debug.
 Make sure that: